BandGang’s Paid Will Dead, Detroit Rapper Reportedly Dies Months After Bandmate Jizzle P.

 “I couldn’t see his face at all the fire from the gun it was just too…” his mother said.
 “I’m going to be strong for him.
 That’s why.
 He don’t want me to cry, he don’t want me to mourn — and he don’t want to be on a t-shirt.”

-The outlet noted that he was seen as a rising star, both in his native city and across the rap industry.

-After reports of Paid Will’s passing, many noted the tragedy of losing two of the city’s young artists within such a short period.
+After reports of Paid Will’s passing, many noted the tragedy of losing two of the city’s promising young artists within such a short period.

 “Rest Easy Paid Will & Jizzle P, two legends the city lost this year, in less than a month,” one person tweeted.
 “Detroit knows how much of impact they had and more.
 Everyone be safe & prayers to Bandgang & Shredgang”